-One other idea is admittedly a long shot, but worth a try: Talk to your employer about moving your work location to an area with lower-cost housing.
+One other idea is admittedly a long shot, but worth a try: talk to your employer about moving your work location to an area with lower-cost housing.

 “There are pockets of the country where housing is off the charts and there are pockets where it’s incredibly affordable, but the jobs aren’t there,” Rogoszinski says.

-Millennials might well be concerned that home prices or interest rates could rise while they accumulate savings, making it more costly for them to buy – or pricing them out of certain markets.
+First-time homebuyers might well be concerned that home prices or interest rates could rise while they accumulate savings, making it more costly for them to buy – or pricing them out of certain markets.